mashedram/Church_of_Dog/Spieces/Corvice.md

 - Large canine teeth.
 - Claw-like nails.

+Their ability to fly can be easily compromised by adding extra weight onto their bodies, compromising their means of flight.

 The species is a carnivore, and has a restricted diet to meat.

 [[Corvice]] were originally intended to directly counter [[Project Infusion]], but after the only four members of the species went rogue, due to the fact that [[Malphoros]] did not take free will into account, and most of the [[Corvice]] fled their designated facilities, due to their own desires conflicting with that of [[The Rat Association (TRA)]].